ministryofjustice/opg-lpa/service-front/content/guidance/Process_About this tool.md

-# About this tool
+# About this digital service
-This digital LPA tool helps you make your lasting power of attorney (LPA).
+This digital LPA service helps you make your lasting power of attorney (LPA) online.

 You'll be asked some questions.
 For each question, you'll need to give some information or make choices.
 You'll also find links to detailed guidance.

 You can stop at any time and save the information you've entered.
 You may want to do this if you need to think about a decision or discuss your LPA with someone.
 Sign back in when you're ready to continue.

-With this digital tool:
+With this digital service:

 * you can't complete the whole process online – you need to print and sign your LPA and send it to the Office of the Public Guardian (OPG) to be registered
 * you can only make an LPA for England and Wales – your LPA may not be recognised in other countries